-The environmental characteristics promoted by this Sub-Fund seek to contribute to the achievement of the climate goals of the Paris Climate Agreement.
-This decarbonisation pathway encompasses short-term (2025) objectives, a mid-term ambition (2030) and a long-term commitment to be net zero by 2050.
+The environmental characteristics promoted by this Sub-Fund seek to contribute to the achievement of the climate goals of the ParisAgreement with the long-term commitment to be net zero by 2050.

 More information about the environmental or social characteristics for this Sub-Fund is available in the Annex 2 to this Prospectus.